 What causes costochondritis?
 Costochondritis can happen after:

 Sometimes the cause isn't known.
-Costochondritis is not a sign of a heart problem.
+Costochondritis is NOT a sign of a heart problem.

 How do I know what activities are OK for my child?
 Your child should immediately stop doing any activity that causes pain.
 Sometimes kids have to take a break from sports or need help carrying things until the costochondritis goes away.
-Ask your health care provider if you're unsure about what's OK for your child.
+Ask your healthcare provider if you're unsure about what's OK for your child.